cbdevnet/websocksy/README.md

 	will be `free`'d by the core.
 * `cleanup` (`void cleanup()`): Release all allocated memory.
 Called in preparation to core shutdown.

+Backends should take precautions and offer configuration for WebSocket requests that do not indicate a subprotocol (the `protocols` argument to the backend `query` function will be `0`).
+Backends should also provide a method for indicating that any subprotocol indicated is acceptable (and thus the first one indicated, if any, will be selected).
+Idiomatically, this is done by accepting `*` as special value for the protocol field.

 The [`file` backend](plugins/backend_file.c) is provided as a reference backend implementation.

 ## Peer stream framing API

 At startup, `websocksy` tries to load all shared objects in the plugin path (`plugins/` by default) that have a file name ending in `.so` and not starting with `backend_` (which is reserved for backend plugins, of which only one may be loaded at run time).

-Plugins may declare their own initializer functions using e.g. the compiler's `__attribute__((constructor))` syntax or the linker.
-To register a framing function with the framing function library, the initializer function should call the function `core_register_framing(char* name, ws_framing func)`, exported by the core.
+Plugins should declare their own initializer functions to be called at load time using e.g. the compiler's `__attribute__((constructor))` syntax or the equivalent linker flag.

+To register a framing function with the framing function library, the initializer function must use the `core_register_framing(char* name, ws_framing func)` API exported by the core.

+The framing function is called once for every successful read from the peer it is used on, and again when it indicates a frame boundary which leaves data in the buffer.
+It must return the number of bytes to be framed and sent to the WebSocket client (Returning `0` indicates that the message is not complete and additional data is required from the peer).
+To select the frame type, set the `opcode` argument.
+The default frame type is `binary` (`ws_frame_binary`).

+The `framing_data` pointer can be used to store data on a per-connection basis.
+If the pointer is nonzero when the connection is terminated, the function will be called with a NULL `data` pointer as an indication the any allocation within `framing_data` is to be freed.

 An example plugin providing the [`fixedlength` framing function](plugins/framing_fixedlength.c) is provided in the repository.
 Additions to the `websocksy` plugin library are welcome!